dotnet/AspNetCore.Docs/aspnetcore/fundamentals/url-rewriting.md

 You can define rules for changing the URL in several ways, including regular expression (regex) matching rules, rules based on the Apache mod_rewrite module, rules based on the IIS Rewrite Module, and with your own method and class rule logic.
 This document introduces URL rewriting with instructions on how to use URL Rewriting Middleware in ASP.NET Core applications.

 > [!NOTE]
 > URL rewriting can reduce the performance of an application.
-Where feasible, you should design systems that don't require URL rewriting.
+Where feasible, you should limit the number and complexity of rules.

 ## URL redirect and URL rewrite
 The difference in wording between *URL redirect* and *URL rewrite* may seem subtle at first but has important implications for providing resources to clients.
 ASP.NET Core's URL Rewriting Middleware is capable of meeting the need for both.